sybila/biodivine-bn-classifier/README.md

 - running the classification engine,
 - running the GUI (with illustrations).

-Below, we summarize some of the functionality.
+Below, we briefly summarize some of the functionality.

 #### Input model and properties

 The input for the analysis is an [AEON model](https://biodivine.fi.muni.cz/aeon) annotated with HCTL formulas.
-The details of the HCTL syntax can be found [here](https://github.com/sybila/biodivine-hctl-model-checker).
+The details of the HCTL syntax can be found in the `manual.pdf`.
 To get familar with AEON models, we recommend [this page](https://biodivine.fi.muni.cz/aeon/manual/v0.4.0/model_editor/import_export.html) of the AEON manual.
 A wide range of real-world models for testing can be also found [here](https://github.com/sybila/biodivine-boolean-models) (however, these models do not contain any HCTL formulas).